Story shared via Healthline.

 My only regret, so far, is that I didn’t start doing this sooner.

-2017 was the year of the keto diet, the year of mushrooms in everything and the year we all learned how to pronounce ‘matcha’ and ‘acai’.
+2017 was the year of the keto diet, with people googling ‘how long before ketosis?’ so they can know how fast their results will be!
+The year of mushrooms in everything and the year we all learned how to pronounce ‘matcha’ and ‘acai’.
 This seems like the year everything shifted: people were more focused on health than diets.
 Every state in the country declared war on the pharmaceutical industry.
 Yoga wasn’t just for the yogi’s anymore.

 This coming year, the evolution continues.
 I firmly believe that this is the year that we wake up and realize that it’s our responsibility to care for Mother Earth, the year we pay attention to what we’re consuming – and why.
 2018 is the year of the mission: the mission to improve.
 Between a collective consciousness awakening and the impact of our place as humans emerging, we’re bound to sprint headfirst in the direction of continued wellness.